alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The idea is to define these using the STRING creating word.

-These are created with a length in characters (bytes.)
+These are created with an additional length in characters (bytes.)

 ```FORTH
 // define the UTF8 unicode monster